Financial Conflict of Interest FAQ

 Financial Conflict of Interest exists when the University, through its designated official(s), reasonably determines that an Investigator’s significant financial interest is related to a PHS and/or NSF-funded Research project and could directly and significantly affect the design, conduct or reporting of the Research.

 Under the regulation, Investigators who are planning to participate in, or are participating in, PHS or NSF funded Research, are required to disclose their Significant Financial Interests (and those of his/her spouse and dependent children) that reasonably appear to be related to the Investigator’s institutional responsibilities.

 Investigator means the Project Director, Principal Investigator, or any other person regardless of title or position who is responsible for the design, conduct or reporting of Research funded by PHS and/or NSF, or proposed for such funding, which may include collaborators or consultants.

-As is required under PHS and NSF policy, all Investigators involved in the design, conduct and reporting of the Research must disclose at the time of submission if they have any SFIs on the Routing Form and if necessary utilize the Significant Financial Interests Disclosure Form to provide further details.
+As is required under PHS and NSF policy, all Investigators involved in the design, conduct and reporting of the Research must disclose at the time of submission if they have any SFIs on the Routing Form and if necessary utilize the Proposal Significant Financial Interest Disclosure Form to provide further details.